0421 662 174 - to book equine assisted psychotherapy

 Emotions that lie under the surface tend to bother us humans more than the ones we are aware of and can work through.
 When horses in EAP reflect our feelings to us, it brings our subconscious emotions to the surface and we can think them through, make sense of them and file them into memory.
 They then don't bother us so much anymore.
 People often progress with EAP in less sessions than traditional in office therapies.
 EAP can even help those, who don't want to or can't talk about their problems, as EAP is not talking therapy, but based on experiencing the relationship and interactions with the horses, who give immediate honest feedback free from judgement.
 The person relates to horses rather than people, which can be easier for some people, such as those who have experienced interpersonal trauma as those often find it difficult to trust and relate to others, as their amygdalae, their brain's alarm system might switch on and lock in the fear response when faced with human relationships, but a relationships with a horse can switch off the fear response and increase trust through release of oxytocin, the love and bonding hormone, not only for human bonding, but is also released in human-animal interactions.

 Equine Assisted Psychotherapy uses the innate ability of horses to mirror emotions, thereby assisting people to access and process subconscious emotional struggles, leading to healing.

-Another aspect of our practice is Equine Assisted Learning - using the natural wisdom of horses for personal growth, learning and improved communication.
+Another aspect is Equine Assisted Learning - using the natural wisdom of horses for personal growth, learning and improved communication.
 This is done with clients individually or in small groups such as team building for work and corporate groups or working with youth at risk.
 This form does not go as deep therapeutically as individual psychotherapy.

 We're featuring on Scope